Skip to main content

 Frequently Asked Questions

-Common questions about evidence and strategy after Oklahoma truck crashes.
+Common questions about evidence after an Oklahoma truck crash.

 Driver logs, maintenance files, dispatch communications, electronic operating data, and scene evidence are often central records.